Gluten Free Cookie-Shortbreads

-As usual, we've tried to keep the fat content to a minimum.
-It is a myth that gluten-free recipes require quite as much fat as some recipes seem to claim they need.
-Indeed, any gluten-free recipe where you end up with a big greasy residue after baking, has obviously too much fat in it.
-Instead try replacing a certain ratio of the fat with with a little yoghurt, milk or dairy-free alternative.
-For example the Tapioca Flour, which this recipe contains, responds well to this sort of moisture.
-We've also kept the sugar down and instead used Vanilla Extract and Mixed Spice to fool the taste-buds!
+As usual, we’ve tried to keep the fat content to a minimum.
+It’s a myth that gluten-free recipes require quite as much fat as some recipes seem to claim they need.
+You can try replacing a certain ratio of the fat with with a little yoghurt, milk or dairy-free alternative.
+For example, the Tapioca Flour, which this recipe contains, responds well to this sort of moisture.
+We’ve also kept the sugar down and instead used Vanilla Extract and Mixed Spice to fool the taste buds!

 1) Pre-heat the oven to 180°c/Fan 160°c/350°F/Gas 4 and lay greaseproof paper onto a flat baking sheet or tray.

 2) Melt the butter and/or cocomut oil in the microwave or in a saucepan over the hob.

 3) Once melted, remove from the microwave/hob and add the coconut sugar.
 Stir for a few minutes until sugar the starts to dissolve.
 Put to one side.

 4) Take the Macadamia nuts and pour into a clean polythene bag such as a freezer or sandwich bag.
 Hold the end of the bag close with one hand and with the other, using the side of a rolling pin, start breaking up the nuts into rough fragments.
 Alternative you could use a large pestle and mortar of a food processor.
 It’s just quicker and less washing up using the bag method!

 5) In a large mixing bowl add the flour, then the Cranberries and the crushed Macadamias.
 Use your hands to evenly distribute the fruit and nuts.